daniyellalove/Baggage/README.md

-# Baggage - Superheros and Villians
+# Baggage: Heros and Villians
 This is a CLI app adaptation of the dating game show Baggage using Comicvine API.
 Project is in development.

 installation